Data Science Careers in Action: Putting a Master’s to Work

 What Our Data Science Graduates are Doing

-Elmhurst’s MDS graduates are employed by Fortune 500 companies, by innovative startups, and by many small- to mid-size organizations.
+Elmhurst’s MDSA graduates are employed by Fortune 500 companies, by innovative startups, and by many small- to mid-size organizations.
 Sectors represented include health care, insurance, financial services, retail, manufacturing, logistics, media, agriculture, education, human resources, government, sports, consulting and more.

 Some job titles, such as senior analyst, data scientist, and senior manager of enterprise data and analytics, directly reflect responsibilities in the data science realm.